-Darren Criss Just Revealed That He’s Engaged To Girlfriend Mia Swier — See The Post
+Darren Criss Just Revealed That He’s Engaged To Girlfriend Mia Swier — See The Cute Post

 OMG!
 Darren Criss just shared that he and longtime GF Mia Swier are getting hitched!
 Check out his adorable announcement!